2 Samuel 9: Analysis

-This chapter is connected with events concerning the house of Saul and the death of Ishbosheth in 2 Samuel 2–4, but more strongly with the story of the Gibeonites' revenge in 2 Samuel 21:1–14, which should precede the accommodation of Mephibosheth at David's table.
+This chapter is connected with events concerning the house of Saul and the death of Ish-bosheth in 2 Samuel 2–4.
+Arguably, it is more strongly associated with the story of the Gibeonites' revenge in 2 Samuel 21:1–14, which should precede the accommodation of Mephibosheth at David's table.

 David inquires about the house of Saul (9:1–4)

-The section begins with David asking about 'showing kindness to the house of Saul for Jonathan's sake' (verse 1), which is based on his promises to Jonathan in their covenant before YHWH and his promise to Saul that he 'would not cut off his descendants'.
-The passage contains a flashback to a time early in David's reign (c.
-999 BCE according to Steinmann), placed in this chapter in anticipation of the events in 1 Samuel 16 and 1 Samuel 19 concerning Ziba and Mephibosheth.
-David did not have much information about Saul's house since his escape from that house (c.
-1015 BCE), whereas his last contact with Jonathan was at Horesh (1 Samuel 23:16–18; c.
-1013–1012 BCE) about one year after Mephibosheth's birth.
+The section begins with David asking about "showing kindness to the house of Saul for Jonathan's sake" (verse 1), which is based on his promises to Jonathan in their covenant before YHWH and his promise to Saul that he "would not cut off his descendants".
+The passage contains a flashback to a time early in David's reign (according to Christian scholar Andrew Steinmann), placed in this chapter in anticipation of the events in 1 Samuel 16 and 1 Samuel 19 concerning Ziba and Mephibosheth.
+David did not have much information about Saul's house since his escape from that house, whereas his last contact with Jonathan was at Horesh roughly one year after Mephibosheth's birth.
 (Note: Mephibosheth was 5 years old when Jonathan died (2 Samuel 4:4; c.
 1009 BCE), so Mephibosheth's birth was around 1014 BCE.)
 David's official knew about Saul's servant, Ziba, who had the information about Saul's descendants (verse 2).
-Ziba only identified Mephibosheth as the surviving member of the house of Saul, because Saul's sons from concubines and the grandsons through his daughter Merab (cf. 2 Samuel 21:8) were not considered heirs to Saul's house.
+Ziba identified only Mephibosheth as the surviving member of the house of Saul because Saul's sons from concubines and the grandsons through his daughter Merab were not considered heirs to Saul's house.